 The MS Project itself is completed during a single semester.
 Before that semester, the student completes and turns in a 698R Proposal Form.
 During the semester, the student and completes CS 698R.
 At the end of the semester, the student presents the project to a faculty committee.

-By the end of the 3rd semester, find a mentor who agrees to work with you on a project.
-The project may be initiated by you (the student) or the mentor.
+By the end of the 3rd semester, find a graduate faculty advisor who agrees to work with you on a project.

-Sign up for CS 698R (using the add code obtained from the Graduate Academic Advisor) during the semester in which you plan to complete the project.
 You will be expected to put 125-150 hours of work into the project during that semester.
 CS 698R is a pass/fail class.
 It is expected that you will only take this class once.
-The CS 698R form must be completed, signed and turned into the Graduate Academic Advisor along with the proposal by the first day of classes in the semester/term you intend to take the course.

 By the middle of the semester (by the end of the 9th week or during the 4th week in a term), produce a draft report, also focused on deliverables.
-Email a copy of to the Graduate Adviser.
-An email will be sent to all faculty mentors and MS Project students by the end of 7th week of the semester as a reminder of this requirement.
-The student and mentor discuss the draft report, review the time log, go over the write-up, and make scope adjustments if needed.
+Email a copy of the draft to the Graduate Academic Advisor, the Graduate Coordinator, and faculty advisor.
+The student and faculty advisor discuss the draft report, review the time log, go over the write-up, and make scope adjustments if needed.
 This contributes to the student having a meaningful and culminating writing experience.
 Additional reviewing iterations are recommended, but optional.

 Prepare a final written scientific project report, including at least an executive summary, an introduction, a project description, a validation section, and a conclusion.

-The MS project report document should be submitted to the committee at the end of the semester in which the student takes CS 698R.
+The MS project report document should be submitted to the Graduate Academic Advisor, the Graduate Coordinator, and the faculty advisor by the final day of classes in the semester in which the student takes CS 698R.
 The document must be about 15 double-spaced pages.
 The project report should provide necessary background and then argue that a significant piece of work was needed.
 The contributions should reflect the importance of the work.
 A summary of the project's time log must also be included.

 Computer Science Department